B.7 Majorization–Minimization (MM)

 Suppose the following (difficult) problem is to be solved: \[\begin{equation} \begin{array}{ll} \underset{\bm{x}}{\textm{minimize}} & f(\bm{x})\\ \textm{subject to} & \bm{x} \in \mathcal{X}, \end{array} \tag{B.12} \end{equation}\] where \(f\) is the (possibly nonconvex) objective function and \(\mathcal{X}\) is a (possibly nonconvex) set.
-Instead of attempting to directly obtain a solution \(\bm{x}^\star\) (either a local or global solution), the MM method will produce a sequence of iterates \(\bm{x}^0, \bm{x}^1, \bm{x}^2,\dots\) that will converge to \(\bm{x}^\star\).
+Instead of attempting to directly obtain a solution \(\bm{x}^\star\) (either a local or a global solution), the MM method will produce a sequence of iterates \(\bm{x}^0, \bm{x}^1, \bm{x}^2,\dots\) that will converge to \(\bm{x}^\star\).

-More specifically, at iteration \(k\), the MM approximates the objective function \(f(\bm{x})\) by a surrogate function around the current point \(\bm{x}^k\), denoted by \(u\left(\bm{x};\bm{x}^k\right)\), leading to the sequence of (simpler) problems: \[ \bm{x}^{k+1}=\underset{\bm{x}\in\mathcal{X}}{\textm{arg min}}\;u\left(\bm{x};\bm{x}^k\right) \qquad k=0,1,2,\dots \] This iterative process is illustrated in Figure B.6.
+More specifically, at iteration \(k\), MM approximates the objective function \(f(\bm{x})\) by a surrogate function around the current point \(\bm{x}^k\), denoted by \(u\left(\bm{x};\bm{x}^k\right)\), leading to the sequence of (simpler) problems: \[ \bm{x}^{k+1}=\underset{\bm{x}\in\mathcal{X}}{\textm{arg min}}\;u\left(\bm{x};\bm{x}^k\right), \qquad k=0,1,2,\dots \] This iterative process is illustrated in Figure B.6.

-In order to guarantee converge of the iterates, the surrogate function \(u\left(\bm{x};\bm{x}^k\right)\) has to satisfy the following technical conditions (Razaviyayn et al., 2013; Y. Sun et al., 2017):
+In order to guarantee convergence of the iterates, the surrogate function \(u\left(\bm{x};\bm{x}^k\right)\) has to satisfy the following technical conditions (Razaviyayn et al., 2013; Y. Sun et al., 2017):

-• upper-bound property: \(u\left(\bm{x};\bm{x}^k\right) \geq f\left(\bm{x}\right)\);
+- upper-bound property: \(u\left(\bm{x};\bm{x}^k\right) \geq f\left(\bm{x}\right)\);

-• touching property: \(u\left(\bm{x}^k;\bm{x}^k\right) = f\left(\bm{x}^k\right)\); and
+- touching property: \(u\left(\bm{x}^k;\bm{x}^k\right) = f\left(\bm{x}^k\right)\); and

-• tangent property: \(u\left(\bm{x};\bm{x}^k\right)\) must be differentiable with \(\nabla u\left(\bm{x};\bm{x}^k\right) = \nabla f\left(\bm{x}\right)\).
+- tangent property: \(u\left(\bm{x};\bm{x}^k\right)\) must be differentiable with \(\nabla u\left(\bm{x};\bm{x}^k\right) = \nabla f\left(\bm{x}\right)\).

-One immediate consequence of the first two conditions is the monotonicity property of MM, i.e., \(f\left(\bm{x}^{k+1}\right) \leq f\left(\bm{x}^k\right),\) while the third condition is necessary for the convergence of the iterates \(\bm{x}^0, \bm{x}^1, \bm{x}^2,\dots\) (the third condition can be relaxed by requiring continuity and directional derivatives instead (Razaviyayn et al., 2013; Y. Sun et al., 2017)).
+One immediate consequence of the first two conditions is the monotonicity property of MM, that is, \(f\left(\bm{x}^{k+1}\right) \leq f\left(\bm{x}^k\right),\) while the third condition is necessary for the convergence of the iterates \(\bm{x}^0, \bm{x}^1, \bm{x}^2,\dots\) – the third condition can be relaxed by requiring continuity and directional derivatives instead (Razaviyayn et al., 2013; Y. Sun et al., 2017).
 More specifically, under the above technical conditions, if the feasible set \(\mathcal{X}\) is convex, then every limit point of the sequence \(\{\bm{x}^k\}\) is a stationary point of the original problem (Razaviyayn et al., 2013).

-The surrogate function \(u\left(\bm{x};\bm{x}^k\right)\) is also referred to as majorizer because it is an upper bound on the original function.
-The fact that, at each iteration, first the majorizer is constructed and then it is minimized gives the name majorization-minimization to the method.
+The surrogate function \(u\left(\bm{x};\bm{x}^k\right)\) is also referred to as the majorizer because it is an upper bound on the original function.
+The fact that, at each iteration, first the majorizer is constructed and then it is minimized gives the name majorization–minimization to the method.

 In practice, the difficulty lies in finding the appropriate majorizer \(u\left(\bm{x};\bm{x}^k\right)\) that satisfies the technical conditions for convergence and, at the same time, leads to a simpler easy-to-solve surrogate problem.
-The reader is referred to (Y. Sun et al., 2017) for techniques and examples on majorizer construction.
-Once the majorizer has been chosen, the MM description is very simple as summarized in Algorithm B.7.
+The reader is referred to Y. Sun et al. (2017) for techniques and examples on majorizer construction.
+Once the majorizer has been chosen, the MM description is very simple, as summarized in Algorithm B.7.

 Algorithm B.7: MM to solve the general problem in (B.12).